Contents

 Why does hitting low-success services in parallel inflate cost?

 Failures generate retries, and retries are additional runs with the duplication tax included.
-Fire 10 parallel calls at SmartHR (39%) and you expect ~6 failures; at the verified tier (90%+), ~1.
+For example, fire 10 parallel calls at a service with a 39% success rate and you expect ~6 failures; in the 90%+ band, ~1.
 At the same fan-out width, retry cost differs 6x by success-rate band.

 What are best practices for controlling parallel-execution cost?